uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 The `DVMDOSTEM` software repository is a combination of tightly coupled
 sub-components:

- - the `DVMDOSTEM` model itself,
+ - the `DVMDOSTEM` model,
  - supporting tools, and
  - development environment specifications.

-The core of the project is the `DVMDOSTEM` model.
-The `DVMDOSTEM` model is written in C++ and uses some object-oriented concepts.
+The core `DVMDOSTEM` model is written in C++ and uses some object-oriented concepts.
 The model exposes a command line interface that allows users to start simulations manually or use a scripting language to drive the command line interface.

-Surrounding the core model is a large body of supporting tooling to assist the user with preparing inputs, setting up and monitoring model runs and analyzing model outputs.
+Surrounding the core model is a large body of supporting tools to assist the user with preparing inputs, setting up and monitoring model runs and analyzing model outputs.
 This collection of tools is primarily written in Python and shell scripts, with some of the demonstration and exploratory analysis using Jupyter